brentonk/old-website/research.md

 * "Diplomatic Relations and Conflict Management: A Dynamic Analysis."

-* "Incentives and Intelligence Sharing."

 ## Measurement Problems in International Relations

 * ["A General Solution to Nonignorable Missing Outcomes in Binary Choice Data."](data/idlogit.pdf)  Winner of the 2011 prize for the best poster presented at the [Society for Political Methodology](http://polmeth.wustl.edu) summer meeting.

 * "A Quantitative Bargaining Theory of War" (with [Kristopher W. Ramsay](http://scholar.princeton.edu/kramsay/home)).

-## Miscellaneous

-* ["Signaling Policy Intentions in Fundraising Contests."](data/valence.pdf)  Revise and resubmit at *Quarterly Journal of Political Science*.